kira9303/Snake_game_using_Neural_Nets/README.md

 AI plays snake game!

-This is my first project where I've neural nets on a game!.
+Here, I've used neural nets on a game.
+The network is trained using a 'Feed forward neural net'.
+Process for data generaton is as follow:-

 The process to successfully generate the training data, Use it to train and then use this trained model for prediction is given below:-

 1)Make a directory with the name of your choice.